freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 380.1

 It looks good.
-I think you are done that script for now.
+I think you are done with that script for now.
 The next program will be countdown timer.
 Use the `touch` command to create a new file named `countdown.sh` in your `project` folder.

 #### HINTS